Is Bone Broth Really Good For You?

 Of course I had hoped to have the physical benefits too.
 But seeing weeks of notes expressing how good I felt, I was pleasantly surprised by that.

 Now, back to my daily cup of bone broth!
 (Bone Broth Resources follow the pic)

-Into a 12-quart stock pot with heavy bottom, add:
+Into a large stock pot with heavy bottom, add:

 - 5–7 lbs. beef soup bones.
 The cleaner the better.
 Include knuckle bones or pig’s feet (totally gross but effective) to get extra gelatin.

 - 2–3 carrots